Now Reading

 Roderick Thorp’s Nothing Lasts Forever was a sequel to his book The Detective.
 The novels weren’t popular until John McTiernan’s adaptation into a film.
 Die Hard received universal critical acclaim and turned its lead actor Bruce Willis into a superstar.

-The film made insane amount of money and developed into a franchise.
+The film made an insane amount of money and developed into a franchise.
 It still ranks among the best action films ever made.

 Where to Watch: YouTube, Google Play